fluidkey/fluidkey-stealth-account-kit/technical-walkthrough.md

 To allow Fluidkey to generate addresses on behalf of the user and retrieve their funds, the user shares a [BIP-32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki) derived node of their private viewing key with Fluidkey.

 The shared node is of the form `m/5564'/N'` where `N` is the number identifying the specific node shared.
 5564 refers to [ERC-5564](https://eips.ethereum.org/EIPS/eip-5564), focused on standardizing the use of stealth addresses.
+Fluidkey currently uses `0` as the `N` value for all users.
+In the future, `N` may also be used to reference a specific time period (e.g. year, Unix timestamp) or other dimension to be able to give third parties view access to this specific dimension only.

 See [`extractViewingPrivateKeyNode`](/src/extractViewingPrivateKeyNode.ts) in the trust kit.